engineerbaz/AWS-Cloud-Knowledge/03 AWS_Services_Intro_Part_2.md

 ## Athena
 - interactiv query service for analyze data in S3
 - Severless (no infrastructure to manage only pay for the queries you run)

 ## EMR
+- data platform for processing vast amounts of data using open source tools such as Apache Spark
 - Map reduce
-- Hadoopp Framework

 ## CloudSearch
 - To set up , manage & scale a search solution
 - Its works on app

 ## Elasticsearch Service
 - log analytics for infra O&M

 ## Kinesis
 - Securing media stream
 - Analyze as well

 ## Quick sight
 - Like Power BI
 - Quick insights for your data

 ## Data Pipeline
 - move data between AWS Services (Compute, Storage )
 - Also on-prem data sources at specified intervals

 ## Glue
-- etract, transform & load client to prepare & load data for analytics
+- extract, transform & load client to prepare & load data for analytics

 ## Lake Formation
 - Setup secure data lake in days
 - centralized repo

 ## MSK
-- Managed Service Kafka
+- Managed Streaming for Apache Kafka
+- bild , run
+- applications that use Apache Kafka to process Stream
+- Apache Kafka is OpenSource for Realtime streaming data PipeLine
+-